nevenc/spring-ai-workshop/workshop/content/04-prompts/index.md

 to provide additional contextual data by intercepting, modifying and enhancing AI-driven interactions with the model.

-Try to be as concise and direct as possible in crafting a great prompt for best results.
+Try to be as concise and direct as possible in crafting an excellent prompt for the best results.

 It is possible to parameterize placeholders in your prompt templates with braces `{}`.